Why a Simple Business Contract Can Make or Break Your Business

-Over 29 years as a business attorney, I have represented startup businesses in virtually every sector of the economy from IP Technology Companies to Construction Companies and Restaurants.
+Over 29 years, writing business contracts as a business attorney, I have represented startup businesses in virtually every sector of the economy from Intellectual Property Technology Companies to Construction Companies and Restaurants.
 Large or small – LLCs or Corporations or Partnerships – the owners of these businesses face common challenges, particularly in the initial years of operation.
 Given the stiff competition in an economy that is consolidating, profit margins tend to be slimmer than they used to be.
 What is most heartbreaking for business owners is to face a major reduction or even loss of that profit window as a result of a legal mistake.
 The leading culprit in my legal book is the use of a problematic business contract.
 Here are a few pointers.

 1. Say “No” to Oral Business Contracts!